Kingxukai/linux/Documentation/dev-tools/kcsan.rst

     Hardware name: QEMU Standard PC (i440FX + PIIX, 1996), BIOS 1.14.0-2 04/01/2014
     ==================================================================

-This report is generated where it was not possible to determine the other racing thread, but a race was inferred due to the data value of the watched memory location having changed.
+This report is generated where it was not possible to determine the woke other racing thread, but a race was inferred due to the woke data value of the woke watched memory location having changed.
 These reports always show a "value changed" line.
 A common reason for reports of this type are missing instrumentation in the racing thread, but could also occur due to e.g. DMA accesses.
 Such reports